Somers1/Mines/README.md

 # Mines
 Roobet/Stake mines game for mobile built with React Native.

-- Win money by selecting the amount of mines and how much you want to bet.
+- Win money by selecting clear tiles
 - More mines = more profit
 - Multiplier increases every time you select a clear tile
 - Select a tile with a mine and you lose it all